Musica Unita:

 In collaboration with Africa Music School

-This program was founded by Isabella Gonzalez Diaz, who co-led its inaugural initiative in 2024 alongside Rhionna Inwood, in collaboration with Africa Music School.
+Musica Unita was founded by Isabella Gonzalez Diaz, who co-led the organisation’s inaugural programme in 2024 alongside Rhionna Inwood, in collaboration with Africa Music School.

 2023